aloneZDC/weibo/CONTRIBUTING.md

 - **Reproduce steps**: Clearly mention the steps to reproduce the bug.

-- **Expected result**: How AntVel should behave on above mentioned steps.
+- **Expected result**: How Antvel should behave on above mentioned steps.

 - **Actual result**: What is the actual result on running above steps i.e. the bug behavior - **include any error messages**.

 #### Here's how to report a bug on GitHub